DaliaO15/ddpm_model_faces/README.md

 [//]: # (Comment: I need to rework on this)

-.
+. \
-├── utils.py              # Helper functions (e.g., noise scheduler, image saving)
+├── utils.py              # Helper functions (e.g., early stopping and sampling) \
-├── face_generation_main_EMA.py           # Training loop
+├── face_generation_main_EMA.py           # Training loop \
-├── inference.py          # Sampling logic to generate images
+├── inference.py          # Sampling logic to generate images \
-├── config.py             # Configuration for hyperparameters and paths
+├── config.py             # Configuration for hyperparameters and paths \
-├── environment.yml       # Dependencies
+├── environment.yml       # Dependencies \
 └── README.md             # Project overview

 ## If you want to run the code